runtimeverification/proof-generation/README.md

 ## Dependencies

-The itp and rewrite prover use Python (3.7+), so some dependencies are required:
+The itp and rewrite prover use Python (3.7+).
+Some dependencies are required:
 ```
 python3 -m pip install -r requirements.txt
 ```

+Note that we have been using the K version at tag `v5.0.0-bbc70cb` or commit hash `bbc70cb`.
+The newer version might generate different axioms for rewriting.

 ## Examples of generating proofs for concrete rewriting